 My Cashmere is Fine Except for One Spot!
 How Do You Spot Treat Cashmere?

 I am a klutz and even if I am being careful, I am likely to spill something on my clothes.
 I have become a spot-removing expert thanks to this.
 And for cashmere, I find the best product for spot removing is baby shampoo.

 I keep a bottle of ordinary baby shampoo in my laundry area.
 If I get a stain on my cashmere, I apply the baby shampoo to the dry sweater, use a clean cloth to blot/press it into the fabric, and then will rinse the area.
 Then I will put a towel inside the sweater, use another towel or cloth to blot out moisture, and let sit until dry.
 This usually works and won't leave a ring.

 My Cashmere has Fuzz Balls All Over It!
 How Can I Safely De-pill Cashmere?

 It is totally normal for cashmere and wool sweaters to get fuzz balls on it (also known as pilling).
 Pilling usually happens where the fabric rubs against itself or something else.
 You will often find pilling under your arms, along the sides of a sweater, and on the cuffs of sleeves.
 It's easy to remove these fuzzballs and have your sweater look like new again.
 Removing these fuzzballs will not create bald spots or thin your sweater if you use the right tools.

 I have both this sweater stone and this fabric shaver and have used both successfully on cashmere.
-For ribbed and textured cashmere, I prefer a sweater stone since it's more gentle, and won't think a cableknit is a fuzz ball.
-However for smooth and thicker cashmere, a sweater shaver is faster and more accurate.
+For ribbed and textured cashmere, I prefer a sweater stone since it's gentler, and won't mistake a cableknit for a fuzz ball.
+However, for smooth and thicker cashmere, a sweater shaver is faster and more accurate.